dsmsuite/dsmsuite.github.io/downloads.md

 * DSM Viewer
   * Fixed import error can not resolve relations when imported elements have names that start with a dot or space character.

+## 20 June 2022 - Version 1.0.8148.17025 (no number update)

+* DsmViewer ported to VS2022 and Visual Studio Analyzer removed
+* Only zip installer update because WIX does not work currently.